History & Traditions

 As a college that welcomes students, faculty, and staff from a variety of nationalities, ethnic groups, and traditions, Davidson values every kind of diversity, recognizing the dignity and worth of every person while providing a range of opportunities for worship, civil debate, and teaching that enrich mind and spirit.
 Davidson challenges students to engage in service to prepare themselves for lives of growth and giving.

-At Davidson, the history of the college energizes campus life through traditions that connect current students with the college's rich heritage.
+At Davidson, the history of the college energizes campus life through traditions that connect current students with the college's two-century history.

 Honor Code Signing Ceremony